Quick Take

 Molting

 During the autumn months, juvenile sharp-shinned hawks are still in complete plumage and have yet to molt.
 Their first experience with molting only occurs the following April and lasts throughout the summer.
-Bird enthusiasts often mistake the juvenile’s barred-like flank feathers for the barred underside feathers of an adult hawk because they look so similar.
+Bird enthusiasts often mistake the juvenile’s barred flank feathers for the barred underside feathers of an adult hawk because they look so similar.
 Still, they won’t develop their new adult feathers until the summer.

 Lifespan

 In captivity, sharp-shinned hawks can live up to 13 years.
 However, in the wild, this number is significantly reduced to 3 years!
-Unfortunately, risks include hunting, getting hit by cars, flying into buildings, and natural predators,
+Unfortunately, risks include hunting, getting hit by cars, flying into buildings, and natural predators.

 Predators, Threats, and Conservation Status